 2.1.2.6 To establish and maintain a credentialing system and oversee its implementation by Certified Groups.

-2.1.2.7 To intervene and to take the necessary action, including disciplinary procedures when there has been a violation of ASRC policies, procedures or directives by a Group.
+2.1.2.7 To intervene and to take the necessary action, including disciplinary procedures when there has been a violation of ASRC policies, procedures or directives by a Group or At-Large member.

 2.1.2.8 To solicit monetary and material contributions for the support of the